realThirdpartycookie/StereoKit.Templates.Native/README.md

 This template directly references and builds the StereoKit repository rather than using pre-built binaries, so this template could also be great for those that wish to fork and modify StereoKit's code!

+## Project Structure

+- `/src` - Your application code.
+- `/Assets` - Assets used by the app, textures, models, etc.
+- `/android` - Android specific resources, build, and glue code.

 ## Command line instructions

 For those new to CMake, here's a quick example of how to compile and build this using the CLI!
 If something is going wrong, sometimes adding in a `-v` for verbose will give you some additional info you might not see from VS Code.